Learn How to Substitute Yarn

 I’ll be frank, we will not know that.
 Most times in typical afghans, the colours are not used equally.
 Sometimes one colour is more dominant.
-In granny squares, one colour is only used in a the middle of a granny square, the colours that are futher out from the centre of the granny square will use more yardage per round.
+In granny squares, one colour is only used in the middle of a granny square, the colours that are further out from the centre of the granny square will use more yardage per round.
 So it means the granny square isn’t using the colours in equal proportions.

 There’s no magic answer for this without doing a sample to give the answer.
 Crocheters will have to rely on gut instinct.

 I have prepared a graphic for you to be able to figure this out.
 We are bombarded with this question and this is how we figure it out.
 If you have a calculator or even access to the internet to get a calculator you are all set to figure this out.Substitute Yarn PDF